opendri/opendri.github.com/guide/chapter3.md

 In most countries, it will not be possible to aggregate all four types of information from existing datasets.
 (That said, in countries with sufficient data, the scoping mission team can work with the ministries to develop customized training programs oriented at connecting them with more advanced risk analysis).
 GFDRR is developing a diagnostic tool to aid in understanding the readiness of a client country for OpenDRI, focused on assessing each component of the risk analysis process.

 ### Staffing the Team
-The team should be multi-disciplinary, drawn together from the partners that will be sponsoring the project and connected to the contacts/early adopters in the host government.
+The scoping mission team should be multi-disciplinary, drawn together from the partners that will be sponsoring the project and connected to the contacts/early adopters in the host government.
 In general, the team will include:

 * [**Regional/Country DRM Specialist**](tor/scoping/regionaldrm.html): OpenDRI happens as one component of a larger country and/or regional DRM strategy.
 The scoping mission should include a DRM specialist who can incorporate elements of the local and regional strategy, and connect local partners to resources from other OpenDRI or DRM/DRR activities.
 * [**OpenDRI Specialist**](tor/scoping/opendata.html): surveying the open data ecosystem around the DRM cycle requires experience and expertise.
 The OpenDRI specialist will build relationships, identify early adopters, and establish the context for an OpenDRI implementation.
 He or she will lead the design phase and be responsible for building the readiness report.